novabunnii/hehe/README.md

 he/him/it/they ✦ !!
 pots, autism, adhd, osdd. ect (yes, i am diagnosed.)

 <p align="center"> negativity won't get you pretty far here
+<p align="center"> i am not entilted to be nice to you, nor be your friend. (esp if ur an asshole)
 <p/>

 <p align="center">